NStanley0524/Breast_Cancer_Power_BI/README.md

 ![Screenshot 2024-06-20 191541](https://github.com/NStanley0524/Breast_Cancer_Power_BI/assets/169830658/9f498ce5-57b7-4300-a37c-382c691e19bf)

-From the above Image, It could be deducted that patients between the age of *45-65 years* survive breast cancer the most.
-Also notably, the aforementioned age group die the most.
+From the above Image, It could be deducted that patients between the age of *45-65 years* not only have the highest number of breast cancer patients, they also survive breast cancer the most.
+This indicates that early detection and effective treatment may be more accessible and effective for this age group.

-This is because patients that fall between the age group 45-65 years contribute to over 58% of population
+Patients that are more than 65 years of age from the chart have the highest mortality rate.
+This could be because of their overall health or the body's inability to aggresively withstand treatments.
+Patients aged 45 years or lower tend to shows lower mortality rates as well as lower cases of breats cancer as compared to other age groups.
+This shows that younger individuals have better survival rates of breast cancer.

 ## Patients Status